reservoirpy/reservoirpy/docs/source/user_guide/node.rst

     :width: 400px
     :alt: A reservoir node is updated.

-    A :py:class:`Reservoir` is called on some data point :math:`x[t]`, which activates the pool of neurons to update their state according to equation :eq:`res_equation`.
+    A :py:class:`~.Reservoir` is called on some data point :math:`x[t]`, which activates the pool of neurons to update their state according to equation :eq:`res_equation`.

-We can also retrieve all activations of the reservoir on the full timeseries, using :py:meth:`Reservoir.run`:
+We can also retrieve all activations of the reservoir on the full timeseries, using :py:meth:`~.Reservoir.run`:

 .. ipython:: python